 |Computational Mathematics||Mechanical Engineering, Engineering Mechanics, Electrical Engineering, Computer Science|

 The three years I spent at Centenary prior to transferring to WashU prepared me for the extensive engineering coursework and work-world in many ways.
 At Centenary, we get an incredibly strong mathematics, science, and liberal arts background through small class sizes and amazing professors.
-When I transferred, I had the knowledge to exceed in any field.
+When I transferred, I had the knowledge to succeed in any field.
 I could think through and solve intensive math/science problems, write better than most engineers I encounter, and communicate my knowledge to people of all backgrounds.

 – Richard Lopez

 If not for the 3/2 program at Centenary, I would not be where I am today.
-Being an Engineer is a fascinating and rewarding job, but being an Engineer and having the social and communication skills of liberal arts student - that's real power.
+Being an Engineer is a fascinating and rewarding job, but being an Engineer and having the social and communication skills of a liberal arts student - that's real power.
 The ability to solve incredibly hard problems means less without the ability to communicate those findings to any audience, and unfortunately, many 4 year engineers lack this skill.

 – Brandon Larson